The sandbox boundary

 - Anything that happens inside the sandbox that doesn’t generate network traffic (an agent that just churns CPU, or that writes to its own scratch space).

-The sandbox is the plumbing that ensures every outbound call reaches the Sidecar.
+The sandbox is the plumbing that routes outbound calls through the Sidecar.
+On structural backends, that plumbing is mandatory; on proxy-only backends, it depends on agent cooperation.
 It is the policy and capability layers, not the sandbox, that decide whether a given call is OK.

 When to use firma run vs proxy env vars alone